Research Interests

 A. Kumar

-Under the guidance of Prof. Changyun Choi during Fall 2024 Robot Vision Course
+Under the guidance of Prof. Changhyun Choi during Fall 2024 Robot Vision Course

 Project Page